• Home

 Contact me to book a free 30 min exploration call to find out more:

 Hello there, welcome to Deeper Nature Devon.
-My name is Emma and I am an ecopsychology practitioner who lives near the wild edges of Dartmoor, close to Exeter.
+My name is Emma and I am an ecopsychology practitioner and ecotherapist who lives near the wild edges of Dartmoor, close to Exeter.
 I support people to deepen their relationship with nature for their wellbeing, healing, growth and soul recovery.

 I offer one-to-one ecotherapy sessions, as well as nature-based groups, and I am accredited to deliver the NatureWell programme.
 I also facilitate dream work sessions, either in nature or online.